Step One: Browse Job Postings

 - Employee must have worked for the district for at least 1,250 hours during the previous 12 month period before the leave begins (these months are consecutive).

 The employee’s principal or supervisor must be notified as soon as possible after it is determined that a leave will be necessary.
-Employees who find it necessary to request an extended medical leave (a "standard sick leave absence" that is expected to exceed ten consecutive work days) for reasons covered under this policy must furnish to the Executive Director of Personnel a statement, signed by a physician, identifying the nature and expected duration of the condition necessitating the absence (Board Policy GBRIB-R).
+Employees who find it necessary to request an extended medical leave (a "standard sick leave absence" that is expected to exceed ten consecutive work days) for reasons covered under this policy must furnish to the Chief Personal Officer a statement, signed by a physician, identifying the nature and expected duration of the condition necessitating the absence (Board Policy GBRIB-R).
 A formal request for an extended medical leave should be made no later than the tenth consecutive day of absence.
 Return to active employment must be accompanied by the certification of a licensed physician that the employee is physically and emotionally fit to resume duties as prescribed by the Board of Trustees.
-If the employee is unable to return to work after 30 days and wishes to use accrued sick leave, a statement signed by a physician identifying the nature and expected duration of the condition necessitating the extended absence should be submitted to the Executive Director of Personnel.
+If the employee is unable to return to work after 30 days and wishes to use accrued sick leave, a statement signed by a physician identifying the nature and expected duration of the condition necessitating the extended absence should be submitted to the Chief Personnel Officer.

 When absences covered under this policy are expected to exceed 30 consecutive workdays, the district may place the employee on a leave of absence for the remainder of the school year.
 However, the leave of absence will not necessarily be for the remainder of the school year, since any employee on sick leave may, if he/she so wishes and the Superintendent concurs, fill any vacancy in the area of his/her certification or qualification during the leave period.
 Return to active employment will be guaranteed no later than the beginning of the school year following such leave.
 The district has met its obligation under this policy once a position for which the employee is qualified and certified has been offered for the subsequent year.